Bandera Shot: The Tequila Banderita

 How to mix it?

-If you’re a tequila drinker, chances are you’ve tried a Banderita Shot.
-But what exactly is it?
+If you’re a tequila lover, chances are you’ve come across a Bandera shot, but what exactly is it?

 If you want to see how our bartender prepares it, here you have the video with how we prepare in Altos these mythical Bandera Shots: